se-edu/learningresources/contents/javascript/Javascript-framework-React.md

 **Author: [Aadyaa Maddi](https://github.com/amad-person)** <br>
 Reviewers: [Amrut Prabhu](https://github.com/amrut-prabhu), [Marvin Chin](https://github.com/marvinchin)

-### What is React?
+## What is React?

 The [official website](https://reactjs.org/tutorial/tutorial.html#what-is-react) describes React as follows:

-> React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
+>*React* is a declarative, efficient, and flexible JavaScript library for building user interfaces.
 It lets you compose complex UIs from small and isolated pieces of code called 'components'.

+## React Features

 Let us understand some key features of React with the help of an example.
 A web application that displays the name of a person is given below: